Goda’s Slave – Chapter 27: Goda’s Snake

 On its surface, she could see just the edge of her reflection—of the giant’s reflection—the same way she had seen her own face on the side of her cuff.

-The point of the knife was pressed against a patch of skin, some skin that danced with a gushing pulse beneath it, some skin near a collar that was decorated with a four-sided pendant that Kanna recognized.
+The point of the knife was pressed against a patch of skin, some skin that danced with a gushing pulse beneath it, some skin near a collar that was locked with a four-sided pendant.
 The breathing of the throat was quick, too, like the ecstatic breaths of a tiny rabbit.

 Kanna tried not to, but she had no control.
-Even though her hand trembled, it pushed forward.
-Even though she could feel a sharp breath, a shudder of resistance and pain coming from her own chest, she buried the tip of the knife into the pulse point of that neck until it had thrust all the way to the hilt.
+Even though her hand trembled, she pushed it.
+Even though she could feel a sharp breath, a shudder of resistance, and pain coming from her own chest, she buried the knife into the pulse point of that neck until it had thrust all the way to the hilt.

-She was careful not to brush the skin directly with the edges of her fingers because it was blasphemy.
+She was careful not to brush the skin with the tips of her fingers because it was blasphemy.

-The eyes of the woman below her had been closed, but then they opened.
+The eyes of the woman beneath her had been closed, but then they opened.
 They stared.
 Kanna cried out in an agony that welled up all at once inside of her.
-She dropped the knife, and from the void that it left behind, a rush of blood spurted out at her and painted her hands and arms and clothes.
+She dropped the knife, and from the void that it left behind, blood spurted out at her and painted her hands and arms and clothes.

-Then there was more—a few spurts, and the pressure died and the blood began to ooze out, dripping from its source down the side of the bed.
+There was more—a weak gushing, before the pressure died and the blood began oozing, dripping from its source down the side of the bed.
 The white sheets were coated in bright red.
-The air was smeared with the smell of iron.
+The air was smeared with the scent of iron.

 All the while, the woman stared.
 She stared without saying anything, and when she eventually closed her eyes again, Kanna collapsed onto the floor and covered her face with her soaked hands.